NICMx/Jool/en/usr-flags-global.md

 Of course, this will not block IPv4 traffic if some IPv6 node first requested it.

+The filtering will be completely silent; no ICMP error ("Communication Administratively Prohibited" or otherwise) will be returned to the v4 nodes.

 ### `--udp-timeout`

 - Type: Integer (seconds)